eel3/rtcb/README.md

 Set up
 ------

-All you have to do is compile rtcb.c.
+1. Compile rtcb.c.
 Use make and Makefile.
+2. Put rtcb in a directory registered in PATH.

 | toolset                            | Makefile                 |
 |:-----------------------------------|:-------------------------|